 Our Values

-Duke HNS&CS strives to refine departmental culture to increase the level and quality of equity, diversity, and inclusion in each of its divisions.
+Duke HNS&CS strives to create a departmental culture where people of all backgrounds can thrive.
 To achieve this, the Diversity & Inclusion Committee was created with involvement of faculty, trainees, and staff to promote best practices, facilitate data sharing and equity analyses, and support advocacy for departmental change.

 Equity

 To guarantee fair treatment, access, opportunity, and advancement for all trainees, faculty, and staff in every stage of education and career development.
-To identify and eliminate barriers that prevent full participation of minority groups.
+To identify and eliminate barriers that prevent full participation of minority groupsindividuals of all backgrounds.

 Diversity

-To ensure our workforce comprises individuals of diverse race and ethnicity and from various backgrounds and socioeconomic environments.
+To ensure our workforce comprises individuals from various backgrounds and socioeconomic environments.

 Inclusion